mendix/docs/content/en/docs/appstore/modules/oidc.md

 If your app is already developed using Mendix 9 or above, but uses the community edition of the OIDC SSO module, you can just do the following:

-1. Import the "OIDC" platform edition module from the Marketplace.
+1. Import the OIDC platform edition module from the Marketplace.
 2. Import the [Mx Model Reflection](https://marketplace.mendix.com/link/component/69) module from the Marketplace.

 ## 4 OIDC App Configuration{#app-configuration}